 Greenwise loves its hometown!
 Evanston has been a great partner to us since we opened our doors back in 2007.
-In order to thank the community that has supported and grown with us, Greenwise partnered with the City of Evanston to launch the Pesticide-Free Parks Program (PFP Program) in 2014.
+To thank the community that has supported and grown with us, Greenwise partnered with the City of Evanston to launch the Pesticide-Free Parks Program (PFP Program) in 2014.

 “Greenwise loves this opportunity to give back to the community we call home and is thrilled to partner with the City of Evanston to promote organic land management.
 This is a great way to tell the folks of Evanston to get out and enjoy your parks!”

 The PFP pilot program began with Greenwise maintaining five Evanston parks without the use of pesticides during a one-year test season.
 The parks are Ackerman, Burnham Shores, Eiden, Perry, and Trahan.
 We are now looking for another park to add–if you have ideas, we’d love to hear from you.

 According to city officials, the parks ended up looking fantastic.

 “The City of Evanston strives to keep our parks a healthy place for all our residents and visitors to enjoy.
 We are excited to support this Pesticide-Free Parks Pilot Program, which is our largest partnership to date.
 We really appreciate Greenwise’s generosity.”

 ~ Paul D’Agostino, Evanston’s Public Works Department Director

 The pilot program proved to be such a success that Evanston wants to expand the number of parks included.
 Also, the Parks & Recreation Department will be offering activities and programs at the pesticide-free park locations.
 In 2016, the city added the Evanston Animal Shelter to the PFP.

 Instead of using pesticide treatments, the City employs alternative weed control methods, such as mowing high to increase root strength and naturally shade out weeds, in addition to improving soil health for natural weed resistance.